msoecsse/group-assignment-for-coconut-lab-observer-eckberg-hallberg-higaredajr/ReadMe.md

 (for example when a laser hits a coconut the coconut needs to be removed)

 ## Questions
-* Does it make sense for the OhCoconutsGameManager to implement the subject interface?
 * Would the HitEvent be better to implement the subject interface?
 But then we would have to attach and detach subjects a bunch as the objects are created & deleted

-My main concern here is that the OhCoconutsGameManager is the only object that has full knowledge of the HitEvents because its the one that creates it.
+My main concern here is that the OhCoconutsGameManager is the only object that has full knowledge of the HitEvents because it's the one that creates it.
 If we just send the HitEvent out to the observers via the OhCoconutsGameManager?
 The only hitch in this is that the OhCoconutsGameManager seems to be the one creating and deleting the objects?

+* So a hit event will be generated if a object that can hit (crab and laser and ground) hits a hittable object (coconut)
+  * This hit event will be sent to the observer
+  * So the notify method for the subject takes in a hit event and then calls the update method of the scoreboard & passes a boolean into the update.
+The update method then uses that boolean to determine which of the two fields in the scoreboard it needs to change (coconut hit ground or coconut hit laser)
+* Game end observer

+**only thing thats hittable is the coconut** **the only things that can hit would be the ground, crab, and laser**